larq/zookeeper/README.md

 ### Training loop

 To train the models registered above we will need to write a custom training loop.
-Zoo Keeper will then tie everything together:
+Zookeeper will then tie everything together:

 ```python
 @cli.command()